 The MA in Psychological Counseling provides students with in-depth knowledge about human behaviors and mental health issues.
 Students are introduced to the basics of counseling by learning the ethics and theories of psychological counseling.

 By combining rigorous academic course work with experiential study, this program helps students to excel in the traditional counseling field.
 This program is not designed for those who plan to seek licensure as professional counselors (LPC).

 The MA program offers a core curriculum that gives students a solid foundation in counseling procedure, intervention skills, quantitative methods, and assessment methods.
 It is comprised of required courses and elective courses, totaling 30 credits.
 In order to advance through the program, PC 505 Mental Health Counseling must be taken during the first term of study.

 Through this curriculum, students are able to explore current practices in the counseling field.
 View the curriculum chart here.

-Monmouth also offers a 33-credit Addiction Studies Track within the MA program, where students can seek licensure as Licensed Clinical Alcohol and Drug Counselors (LCADC) in New Jersey.
+Monmouth also offers a MA in Psychological Counseling - Addiction Studies Track, a 33 credit program designed to prepare students to become Licensed Clinical Alcohol and Drug Counselors (LCADC) in New Jersey.